MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 Use the following steps to complete this task:

-1. Build and test the refactored application.
+1. Build and run the refactored application.

-    Run the following commands in the Visual Studio Code terminal to ensure the application builds successfully:
+    Run the following command in the Visual Studio Code terminal to ensure the application builds successfully:

     ```bash
     dotnet build